HilmarTuneke/architecture-guild-workshop-web-components/README.md

 ### implementation of previous toggle button

+You can check out project in branch [2-stencil-start](https://github.com/phhbr/architecture-guild-workshop-web-components/tree/2-stencil-start/stenciljs/my-components) and skip step 1-3 **OR** use the Stencil CLI to create a project.

 1. open up terminal in directory where to put your component, i.e. `stenciljs/`

 2. run

          npm init stencil

 3. choose `component` & enter name, i.e. `my-components`